peterhinch/micropython-nano-gui/DRIVERS.md

 [ILI9341](https://github.com/peterhinch/micropython-nano-gui/blob/master/drivers/ili93xx/ili9341.py).

-In this case the `rgb` static method converts 24 bit `r, g, b` colors to RGB565 used to populate the LUT.
+In this case the `rgb` static method converts 24 bit `r, g, b` colors to RGB565 used to populate the LUT (the way in which this occurs is transparent to the driver).
 Most displays can handle RGB565.
 In cases where they cannot, `.show` converts the RGB565 in the LUT to that required by the hardware [e.g. ILI9488](https://github.com/peterhinch/micropython-nano-gui/blob/master/drivers/ili94xx/ili9488.py) which requires RGB666.